VacsoLLC/frameworkTicketing/README.md

 ### Getting Started

-To begin using the Vacso frameworkTicketing, follow these steps:
+To begin using the Vacso Framework Ticketing, follow these steps:

 #### Install prereqs